chipsalliance/riscv-vector-tests/README.md

 This project uses third-party projects, and the licenses of these projects are attached to the corresponding directories.

 The code for this project is distributed under the MIT license.

+The “RISC-V” trade name is a registered trademark of RISC-V International.